 If you decide to come and enjoy these important dates to Barcelona at Fisa Rentals, we offer you our fully equipped holiday rentals so that you do not miss anything.
 And if you come as a family here you can enjoy the best option of family apartments for these dates with yours.

-We are waiting for you and we wish you a Merry Christmas 2017!
+Visit Barcelona in Christmas and discover a city full of charm and activities for all ages.
+We are waiting for you and we wish you a Merry Christmas!